 “You wouldn’t mind descending to your obliteration, if this was hallucinatory.”

 “Hm.”
-Faith sat on her haunches.
+Faith sat on her haunches mid-air.
 “I guess that’s right.”

 Faith considered Anihilato’s offer.
-Anihilato blinked with its six eyes.
+Anihilato blinked its six eyes.
 “No,” said Faith.
-“If I’m hallucinating, I get to go where I want.
+“If I’m hallucinating, I’ll go where I want.
 And I’d never want to be down there with you, ever again.”

 “Where do you want to be, pray tell?”

 Faith considered the dunes.
 “Mars, apparently.
-Interning for a Mountain.”
+Interning for Olympus Mons.”

 “Keep talking.”
-Faith became more cloud-like as she ascended.
-“I can see why the Mountain keeps you all the way out here.”
+Faith ascended.
+“I see why the Mountain keeps you way out here.”